ETdoFresh/FishyEOS/readme.md

-# FishySteamworks
+# FishyEOS
-A Steamworks implementation for Fish-Networking.
+An Epic Online Services implementation for Fish-Networking.

 Thank you [ETdoFresh](https://github.com/sponsors/etdofresh) for your support.